Dalano Banton

-Early life and high school career
+Early life

-Banton grew up in the Mount Olive area inside the Rexdale neighbourhood of Toronto.
-He began playing basketball as a kid at the North Kipling Community Centre, the Rexdale Community Hub, and a local parking lot.
-He also attended camps hosted by former Toronto Raptor DeMar DeRozan in the neighbourhood.
+Banton was born on November 7, 1999, in Toronto, Ontario, to a Jamaican father and a Canadian mother.
+He grew up in the Mount Olive area within the Rexdale neighborhood of Toronto.
+Banton began playing basketball as a child at the North Kipling Community Centre, the Rexdale Community Hub, and a local parking lot.
+He also attended basketball camps hosted by former Toronto Raptor DeMar DeRozan in the neighborhood.

 Banton, originally a member of 2019 class, reclassified into 2018.
-He played for Redemption Christian Academy in Northfield, Massachusetts and MacDuffie School in Granby, Massachusetts.
+He played for Redemption Christian Academy in Northfield, Massachusetts, and MacDuffie School in Granby, Massachusetts.

-Recruiting

-By the end of his high school career, Banton was a consensus four-star recruit and was ranked in the top 100 recruits nationally in 2018 by Rivals (No. 80) and 247Sports (No. 92).
+By the end of his high school career, Banton was a consensus four-star recruit and was ranked in the top 100 recruits nationally in 2018 by Rivals (no. 80) and 247Sports (no. 92).

 On November 14, 2017, Banton chose Western Kentucky over Kansas State, UMass, and Minnesota.

 College career

 As a freshman, Banton played 31 games at Western Kentucky, averaging 3.4 points, 3.0 rebounds and 2.1 assists per game.
-Banton made 12 starts and nearly had a triple-double with 13 rebounds, 10 assists and eight points in a career-high 38 minutes in a win over No. 15 Wisconsin.
+Banton made 12 starts and nearly had a triple-double with eight points, 13 rebounds and 10 assists in a career-high 38 minutes in a win over No. 15 Wisconsin.
 Banton was one of only six players in Division I basketball to have a game with at least eight points, 13 rebounds and 10 assists in 2018–19.
 He had three double-figure scoring efforts on the season, including a season-high 11 points against both Belmont and Saint Mary's, as he also had six assists and three blocks against the Gaels.
 On April 10, 2019, Banton announced his intent to transfer from Western Kentucky.
 On May 1, 2019, Banton announced, via Twitter, his commitment to Nebraska.

 Banton sat out the 2019–20 season after transferring from Western Kentucky and honed his skills on the scout team.
-Banton played during the Huskers' trip to Italy in August of 2019, averaging 5.8 points, 3.5 rebounds, 2.5 assists, and 1.3 steals per game in helping the Huskers post a 4–0 record.
+Banton played during the Huskers' trip to Italy in August 2019, averaging 5.8 points, 3.5 rebounds, 2.5 assists, and 1.3 steals per game in helping the Huskers post a 4–0 record.

-On December 17, 2020, Banton recorded just the second triple-double in Nebraska men’s basketball history with 13 points, 11 rebounds, and 10 assists in Nebraska's 110–64 win over Doane University.
+On December 17, 2020, Banton recorded just the second triple-double in Nebraska men's basketball history with 13 points, 11 rebounds, and 10 assists in Nebraska's 110–64 win over Doane University.
 He averaged 9.6 points, 5.9 rebounds, and 3.9 assists per game.
 Following the season, he declared for the 2021 NBA draft while maintaining his college eligibility.
 However, on July 2 he announced he was remaining in the draft.